Spring Awakening (musical): 2015 Broadway revival

 Deaf West Theatre mounted a production directed by Michael Arden based on a concept of Arden's husband, first National Tour cast-member Andy Mientus.
 The cast, made up of both deaf and hearing actors, performed the show in American Sign Language and English simultaneously.
 The deaf and hard-of-hearing actors in certain roles were paired with a hearing actor who voiced the roles.
 The majority of the hearing actors were also part of the live onstage band.
 The production incorporated 19th-century-appropriate aspects of oralism in deaf education to complement the themes of miscommunication, lack of proper sex education, and denial of voice.
-The production opened in Los Angeles in the fall of 2014 at the Rosenthal Theater.
+The production opened in Los Angeles in the fall of 2014 at the Rosenthal Theater produced by Deaf West Theatre Artistic Director DJ Kurs, Christopher Sepulveda and Anne Wareham.
 When it transferred to the Wallis Annenberg Center for the Performing Arts in Beverly Hills from May to June 2015, Mientus and original Broadway cast swing Krysta Rodriguez played Ilse.
 The production transferred to Broadway at the Brooks Atkinson Theatre with the same cast, except the addition of Marlee Matlin, Camryn Manheim, Patrick Page, and Russell Harvard in the adult roles.
 It was produced by Ken Davenport and Cody Lassen.
 The revival began previews on September 8, 2015 and opened on September 27, 2015.
 It closed on January 24, 2016.

 The production was nominated for the 2016 Tony Award for Best Revival of a Musical and received unanimously positive reviews.
 In his review for The New York Times, Charles Isherwood called it "a first-rate production of a transporting musical."
 The Associated Press called it "a sheer triumph," and New York Magazine called it "brilliant and beautiful."
 The revival focused on making theater and Broadway accessible to people with disabilities.
 In addition to having deaf cast members, it featured the first Broadway performer to use a wheelchair, Ali Stroker.
 Spring Awakening was also the first Broadway production to provide interpretation for deaf-blind theatergoers.
 On January 15, 2016, the producers of Spring Awakening, in association with The Broadway League, presented a symposium titled "How to Make Broadway More Accessible," featuring members of the disability community and a keynote address from Timothy Shriver, chairman of Special Olympics.